 Although two thirds of these snakes are completely nonvenomous the other one third evolved the first rudimentary venom produced by an organ in the head known as Duvernoy’s Gland.
 As a component of this adaptation came a primitive venom delivery system in the form of solid rear fangs and later, grooved rear fangs.
 Although effective on their prey the Colubrid venom is weak and their rear fangs very inefficient from a defensive standpoint.
 Because of this the Colubrids represent little danger to humans.
 However, their venom can cause localized symptoms in humans including pain, swelling and continuous bleeding.
 Almost all of the Colubrids harbor bacteria in their mouths that can cause infections if a bite wound is not properly cleaned.
 BEWARE-Venomous Colubrids are often listed as nonvenomous in many of the snake guides- the best advice is not to attempt to handle or capture any snake in the wild.

-Many colubrid species use their amazing speed and agility to actively search out and attack their prey.
 The venomous species hold on to their prey and allow the venom to take effect.
 The nonvenomous species may use constriction like the boas, or immobilize their prey by thrashing, or by the sheer force of their strike.
 Camouflage and stealth also play an important part in capturing prey.

 The Colubrids have evolved a few sophisticated antipredatory characteristics that aid in their survival.
 Some species voluntarily break their tails, which keep moving, to distract an oncoming predator while escaping.
 A few others feign death by rolling over and exposing their stomachs.
 One of the most effective antipredatory trait is mimicking the color patterns and markings of the venomous Elapid and Viper species like this Milksnake from the Colubrid Family.

-All members of the Elapid Family are highly venomous.
 Although the family accounts for only 10% of the world’s snake species their members are the most deadly and include the Cobras, Mambas, Coralsnakes and Seasnakes.
 They are the dominant family of snakes in Australia and therefore are thought to have evolved about 22 million years ago just prior to the continent of Australia breaking off from the great landmass of Pangaea.

 These were the first species to evolve front fangs and powerful neurotoxic venom.
 In the more primitive species of elapids venom is conducted through grooves in the front fangs and in the more evolved species the fangs have an internal canal to conduct venom.
 The advantage of front fangs is the ability to inject venom with a quick strike and then release the prey to allow the venom to work without risking injury to themselves while the prey struggles.